Engineering

 Building local-first web applications for speed and privacy is a product architecture choice, not a framework preference.

-If your app is interaction-heavy and write-heavy, this model can remove a lot of user friction.
+If your app is interaction-heavy, write-heavy, or built around deterministic local inputs, this model can remove a lot of user friction.
 It can also improve privacy boundaries when implemented carefully.

 You still pay for that with sync and distributed systems complexity.
 That is the trade.